Towards Understanding Sparse Filtering: A Theoretical Perspective: Discussion

 \section{Discussion}

-The theoretical analysis and the empirical verification we performed allow us to conclude that our thesis is correct: sparse filtering satisfies the informativeness principle through the maximization of the proxy of sparsity, and it satisfies the infomax principle through the constraint of preservation of the radial structure of the data.
-In particular, sparse filtering is able to implicitly preserve the mutual information between the original representations $\mathbf{X}^{(i)}$ and the learned representations $\mathbf{Z}^{(i)}$ through the preservation of the structure defined by cosine neighborhoodness.\\

-In our experiments, we showed that sparse filtering operates as an unsupervised soft clustering algorithm based on the cosine metric.
-This allowed us to contrast the results of sparse filtering with other standard algorithms for clustering based on the Euclidean metric (for instance, soft $k$-means or Gaussian mixture models).
-Sparse filtering, thus, does not provide a better processing of the data in absolute terms, but instead provides an alternative interpretation of the data based on a different metric.

-Consequently, we have been able to highlight the conditions under which sparse filtering may be expected to perform significantly better than the standard Euclidean-based alternatives.
-We showed that whenever the structure of the data with respect to a set of labels can be explained through cosine distances, sparse filtering is able to provide cutting-edge performance.
-Indeed, sparse filtering may be seen as an algorithm approximately transforming cosine distances in the original space into Euclidean distances in the representation space; if cosine distances are meaningful with respect to a set of labels, then sparse filtering will provide a representation that is especially useful for the large set of standard classifiers that rely on the Euclidean metric in their learning process.
+Our theoretical and empirical analysis showed that the standard sparse filtering algorithm implemented with an absolute-value non-linearity preserves the data structure explained by the cosine neighborhoodness In our experiments, we have shown that, when the relevant structure of the data has a radial structure, then sparse filtering may be expected to perform significantly better than the standard Euclidean-based alternatives.
+Indeed, sparse filtering may be seen as an algorithm approximately transforming cosine distances in the original space into Euclidean distances in the representation space.